Oral Lichen Planus

 More severe forms of oral lichen planus, called erosive lichen planus, can make it painful to eat, drink or brush your teeth.

-Can oral lichen planus be prevented?
+Can I prevent oral lichen planus?

-There is no way to prevent oral lichen planus.
+There's no way to prevent oral lichen planus.
 You can lower your risk for oral lichen planus and other oral conditions by eating a variety of fruits and vegetables, not drinking large amounts of alcohol and quitting smoking.

 Outlook / Prognosis